jackalstar/Blockchain-game/README.md

 # ⭐️ `Star us`
 If this boilerplate helps you build Ethereum dapps faster - please star this project, every star makes us very happy!
+If this boilerplate helps you build Ethereum dapps faster - please star this project, every star makes us very happy!
+If this boilerplate helps you build Ethereum dapps faster - please star this project, every star makes us very happy!
+If this boilerplate helps you build Ethereum dapps faster - please star this project, every star makes us very happy!

 # 🤝 `Need help?`
 If you need help with setting up the boilerplate or have other questions - don't hesitate to write in our community forum and we will check asap.
 [Forum link](https://forum.moralis.io/t/ethereum-unity3d-boilerplate-questions/4553).
 The best thing about this boilerplate is the super active community ready to help at any time!
 We help each other.